leonidas1312/platform/README.md

 # Rastion Hub

-Welcome to the Rastion repository, a collaborative platform for creating and sharing problems and optimizers (collectively known as "qubots").
+Rastion repository, a collaborative platform for creating and sharing problems and optimizers (collectively known as "qubots").
 This repo contains both the frontend application (built with Vite + React + Tailwind) and a Netlify Function for code execution.
 Below you’ll find:

 - **Project structure** – How the code is organized.
 - **Installation & local development** – Getting it running on your machine.